idorurez/mini_weather_monitor/README.md

 * Current repo currently uses platform io to develop and manage and deploy
 * If you want to use SPIFFS, upload the stuff in /data using platform io
 * Othewrise, if you want to use the sdcard, you'll need to change a few lines of code to source from that instead and to be sure to move everything from /data onto the sdcard

-## TODO
-* check if my sdcard is actually working on the extra lcds i picked up
-* parse and display 3 day forecast using the jpgs i crammed into SPIFFS
-* test and provide a pcbway buildout so you can order the board yourself